 What Is the Functional?

-PC-SAFT represents a molecule as a chain of tangent Lennard-Jones segments.6 For a non-polar adsorbate, much of the species dependence is summarized by three parameters:
+PC-SAFT represents a molecule as a chain of tangent Lennard-Jones segments.5 Methane is a small non-polar adsorbate, so much of the species dependence is summarized by three parameters:

 The same parameters affect the framework potential.
 A typical external potential is a pairwise Lennard-Jones sum over framework atoms: